tonybaldwin/TclRunlog/README.md

 anything else?
 Let me know (nope, not doing facebook, tumblr, twitter, or any other corporate fascist network).

-Sat Jan 18 00:29:54 EST 2014 -
+** Sat Jan 18 00:29:54 EST 2014 **
 TclRunlog now creates monthly and yearly reports.
 It doesn't save them, yet.

-Tue Jan 28 11:30:14 EST 2014 -
+** Tue Jan 28 11:30:14 EST 2014 **
 View all entries for a given month
 Also, yesterday, properly rounded ave distance, total calories in monthly/yearly reports.

 ### TODO:
-Save year/month reports to db, export to plain text or other formats, posting of workouts, reports, to friendica and other networks;
+* Save year/month reports to db, export to plain text or other formats,
-plus:
+* posting of workouts, reports, to friendica and other networks; plus:

-DONE (20140128): Open and edit existing workout entries - VERY IMPORTANT Searching entries.
+* DONE (20140128): Open and edit existing workout entries
+* Full text search of entries (setup in db, not in gui).
-Comparison with $thisdate - 1 year?
+* Comparison with $thisdate - 1 year?
-The possibilities are endless.
+* The possibilities are endless.

 ### ACKNOWLEDGMENTS:
 This program would not exist were it not for the kind and